 Many students enter college with questions about how to explore and select a major.
 Even those who have declared their major often face a dilemma when they need to find a career direction.
 Our Career Coaches are here to help you navigate your way through this important decision-making process and test your career choices.
 Your career is too important to approach haphazardly.
 Stop by the office or call (302) 857-6120 to make an appointment today.

 Professional dress is the most conservative type of business wear.
 It’s what you’ll be expected to wear for an interview, no matter what industry you are interviewing for, and in a professional work environment.
 Professional dress for women would include a business suit or pants suit, or dress and jacket.
 For men, it means a business suit or a blazer, dress pants and a tie.
 Delaware State University has many programs and events that require professional dress to participate such as the College of Business and Freshman Forums, Career Fairs, and conferences to name a few.
-To see a slideshow of what appropriate attire is click here and if you need additional coaching, come by our office for assistance.
+See a slideshow of appropriate attire and if you need additional coaching, come by our office for assistance.

 Career Fairs are designed for students to meet with employers or graduate school admissions counselors to apply for actual internships, cooperative education, full-time or part-time jobs, graduate school, and volunteer opportunities.
 Students can explore career options, conduct employer information interviews, or apply for positions.
 It’s also an opportunity for employers to share career options within their organizations with you.
 This interaction prepares you to be marketable, exceed employer expectations and to efficiently transition from the classroom to the formal occupational setting.
 This event is held once during the fall semester and once during the spring semester and is open to all majors and all academic levels (freshmen through graduate students).
 Professional dress is required.

-.
-To learn how to prepare for and work a career fair click here
+and learn how to prepare for and work a career fair

 Cooperative Education (Co-op) is no longer managed by Career Services.
 Each department now manages its own cooperative education program.
 Please stop by your departments main office for details.